cyberark/conjur-k8s-csi-provider/CONTRIBUTING.md

 1. Review the git log and ensure the [changelog](CHANGELOG.md) contains all relevant recent changes with references to GitHub issues or PRs, if possible.
+   Also ensure the latest unreleased version is accurate - our pipeline generates a VERSION file based on the changelog, which is then used to assign the version of the release and any release artifacts.
 1. Review the changes since the last tag, and if the dependencies have changed revise the [NOTICES](NOTICES.txt) to correctly capture the included dependencies and their licenses / copyrights.